baaane/image-optimizer/README.md

 )
 ```
 ## Example conversions
-Here are some real life example conversions done by this package.
+Here are the example conversions done by this package.

 ### Original:
 ##### 1920 x 1080 | JPEG | 272KB